whispir/openapi/whispir-sdk-codegen/README.md

 [Stripe's interface for SDKs](https://github.com/stripe/stripe-node/tree/7c110565c51e285e015ff6f18b32e26cbb554040#usage) has heavily influenced the design of Whispir's APIs & SDKs, with an emphasis on simple, clean interfaces to consume the underlying APIs.
 Whispir is heavily indebted to Stripe for it's contribution to the Open-Source community, especially in the OpenAPI Specification ecosystem.

-Typescript is used to express the function signature, demonstrating the API Client construction inputs, the resources available to the API Client, and various metadata and helper methods.
+Typescript is used to express the interface signature, demonstrating the API Client construction inputs, the resources available to the API Client, and various metadata and helper methods.

 ```typescript
 // API Client